Self Hosted Kubernetes Agent

 Sensitive Secrets

-• If you are migrating from the SaaS to a self-hosted agent, deployments attempting to use these secrets will fail.
+• If you are migrating from SaaS to a self-hosted agent, deployments attempting to use these secrets will fail.

 • This includes sensitive configuration variables, SSH keys, and Cloud Deployment credentials.
 The values for these secrets should be replaced with references to your secret store, as detailed in the table below.